-Consumer Reports is working with numerous partners to expand digital standards that might assist consumers judge which net of things merchandise are safest.
+Consumer Reports is working with numerous partners to expand digital standards that might assist consumers in judging which net of things merchandise is safest.
 For now, Kaiser says, it makes the experience to search online for reviews of security troubles with any device you’re considering buying.

 Set a Good Password